Finite-Sample Properties of Model Specification Tests for Multivariate Dynamic Regression Models: Simulation Experiments

-In this section, we examine the finite-sample properties of the multivariate estimators and related test statistics under the $BD$, $GEXOG$, and $EBD$ conditions through Monte Carlo experiments.
-We are interested in using our proposed estimators to test the validity of asset pricing models.
-To this end, we consider a multiple-equation regression model in which the regressors are common across all equations.
+In this section, we examine the finite-sample properties of the estimators for multiple-equation systems and their associated test statistics under the $BD$, $GEXOG$, and $EBD$ conditions through Monte Carlo experiments.
+First, we assess the accuracy of the estimators under each exogeneity condition.
+Second, we investigate the size and size-adjusted power of the corresponding tests.